johnomarkid/elm-electron-webpack/README.md

 And run `webpack-dev-server --content-base /dist` again.
 Now when you make changes in Main.elm webpack will recompile everything and refresh the browser.

 This is a very good development setup.
-You may want to exlore [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html#what-is-needed-to-use-it) so only the components you change are refreshed, not the entire page.
+You may want to explore [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html#what-is-needed-to-use-it) so only the components you change are refreshed, not the entire page.
 I'll leave that to you... for now.